stream-protocol/nft-marketplace/ARCHITECTURE.md

 ### Co-Creators

 The SPL Metadata program supports storing up to five co-creators that share potential future profits from sales for the items as defined by `seller_fee_basis_points` .
 Each creator needs to be added as part of the minting process and is required to approve metadata that was used in his name using the `sign_metadata` endpoint.
-Unverified artwork cannot be sold with Metaplex.
+Unverified artwork cannot be sold with NFT marketplace.

 During the first sale, creators share in 100% of the proceeds, while in follow up sales, they share in proceeds as a percentage determined by `seller_fee_basis_points`.
 Whether or not a metadata is considered in second sale or not is determined by the `primary_sale_happened` boolean on the Metadata account.